mattfoster/gnuplot-tmbundle/README.md

   * Plot in aquaterm -- pressing also ''⌘R' gives you the option of viewing the plot in aquaterm.
     * Execution and display -- we now have a command for running a script and showing the result in aquaterm.
   * Output viewing -- pressing '⇧⌘O' will search though the script and open any filenames it finds after `set output` statements.
+  * Output the current file to a PDF file and specify the file name in the plot file
   * Toggling (un)set -- pressing '⇧⌘S' changes toggles between `set` and `unset` keywords on the current line.
   * Online help -- pressing '⌃H' with the caret over a keyword pops up an HTML window containing gnuplot's built-in help for that keyword.